brettmillerb/Pester-Wiki/Mocking-with-Pester.md

 ---

-MOCKING A FUNCTION THAT IS CALL BY A METHOD IN A POWERSHELL CLASS
+### MOCKING A FUNCTION THAT IS CALLED BY A METHOD IN A POWERSHELL CLASS

 Author of an explanation: Dave Wyatt